Once upon a last quarter, a marketer walked into the woods.

 Why no single number captures AI visibility

 The Gist Brand Visibility Manifesto puts it simply: visibility in AI environments is presence plus attribution plus influence.
-High AI Mention Share with low Share of Citations means you are visible but not authoritative.
+High Share of Voice with low Share of Citations means you are visible but not authoritative.
 High Authority with low Recall means you are trusted but never recommended.
 The Brand Health framework captures all four dimensions in one place so marketers can diagnose exactly where the gap lives.
 You know what needs to be fixed, in plain English, before you spend the next quarter guessing.

 The questions you were going to ask anyway.